nmoller/atto_print/README.txt

   for you.

-* Edit all the files in this directory and its subdirectories and change all the instances of the string "NEWTEMPLATE" to your atto plugin name (eg "widget").
+* Edit all the files in this directory and its subdirectories and change all the instances of the string "uqamprint" to your atto plugin name (eg "widget").
 Don't do this manually.
 Use an IDE or a programmers text editor like TextWrangler (mac) or Notepad++ (pc)
   If you are using Linux, you could also use the following command
-  $ find . -type f -exec sed -i 's/NEWTEMPLATE/widget/g' {} \;
+  $ find . -type f -exec sed -i 's/uqamprint/widget/g' {} \;

   On a mac, use:
-  $ find . -type f -exec sed -i '' 's/NEWTEMPLATE/widget/g' {} \;
+  $ find . -type f -exec sed -i '' 's/uqamprint/widget/g' {} \;

-* Rename the file lang/en/atto_NEWTEMPLATE.php to lang/en/atto_widget.php
+* Rename the file lang/en/atto_uqamprint.php to lang/en/atto_widget.php
   where "widget" is the name of your atto plugin

 * Place the plugin folder folder into the /lib/editor/atto/plugins folder of the moodle